 Cold Brew Yerba Mate Method

-- Mix the concentrate – combine 1/4 cup loose yerba mate with 4 cups cold water in a large jar or pitcher.
+- Combine ¼ cup loose yerba mate with 4 cups cold water in a large jar or pitcher.

 - Strain thoroughly using a fine mesh strainer or coffee filter to remove all leaf particles.